TerraFusion/basicFusion/util/TerraGen/readme.md

 ```

 Due to the verbosity of the script's arguments, it is recommended that users create a simple shell wrapper around the script so that arguments may be easily saved and changed if needed.

-#### Improvements to be made
-- submitWorkflow.py combines both pulling data from Nearline and generating BF granules in the same job.
-This means that many node hours will be wasted waiting for the data to be downloaded.
-This was originally done to expedite the entire workflow due to sometimes long queue wait times.
-In the future, these two steps should be separated into two different jobs.